Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the Electronic Structure Problem: Results

 \section{Results}

-Here, we assess the accuracy and computational cost of the Q-SENSE framework on the molecular electronic Hamiltonians for H$_2$O (with $\angle \text{HOH} = 107.6^\circ$), and N$_2$ molecules in the STO-3G basis set.
-To assess the performance in both weakly- and strongly-correlated regimes, we consider the stretching of chemical bonds, using a symmetric stretch for the OH bonds in water.
-All Hamiltonians were generated with Openfermion \cite{mccleanOpenFermionElectronicStructure2020} using PySCF \cite{sunPySCFPythonbasedSimulations2018,sunRecentDevelopmentsPySCF2020} as a backend, and the Jordan-Wigner transformation \cite{jordanUeberPaulischeAequivalenzverbot1928} was used to express the Hamiltonians in terms of Pauli operators.
-We benchmark the Q-SENSE framework on three metrics: (1) accuracy of the obtained energies, (2) complexity of state preparation for Q-SENSE basis states, and (3) sampling cost to estimate the Q-SENSE ground state energy.
+Here, we assess the accuracy and computational cost of the Q-SENSE framework on the molecular electronic Hamiltonians of H$_2$O (with $\angle \text{HOH} = 107.6^\circ$) and N$_2$ in the STO-3G basis set.
+To assess performance in both weakly and strongly correlated regimes, we consider stretching of the NN bond in N$_2$ and symmetric stretching of the OH bonds in H$_2$O. All Hamiltonians were generated with OpenFermion \cite{mccleanOpenFermionElectronicStructure2020} using PySCF \cite{sunPySCFPythonbasedSimulations2018,sunRecentDevelopmentsPySCF2020} as a backend, and the Jordan--Wigner transformation \cite{jordanUeberPaulischeAequivalenzverbot1928} was used to express the Hamiltonians in terms of Pauli operators.
+We use a full-valence active space to define $\mathcal{A}$, i.e., 6 orbitals and 8 electrons for H$_2$O and 8 orbitals and 10 electrons for N$_2$.
+The 1s core orbitals of O and N for H$_2$O and N$_2$, respectively, are in $\mathcal{I}$.
+For the STO-3G basis set and this selection of $\mathcal{A}$, $\mathcal{V}$ is the empty set.
+We benchmark the Q-SENSE framework on three metrics: (1) accuracy of the ground-state energies; (2) complexity of Q-SENSE basis-state preparation; and (3) sampling cost of estimating the Q-SENSE ground-state energy.